kwebio/kweb-docs/gettingstarted.rst

 `domain-specific language (DSL) <https://en.wikipedia.org/wiki/Domain-specific_language>`_ for building and manipulating a `DOM <https://en.wikipedia.org/wiki/Document_Object_Model>`_ in a remote web browser.

-One of the great things about Kotlin is its ability to embed DSLs, so you can use the full power of Kotlin, including `control flow <https://kotlinlang.org/docs/reference/control-flow.html>`_ features such as *for loops*:
+But this DSL can also do anything Kotlin can do, including `control flow <https://kotlinlang.org/docs/reference/control-flow.html>`_ features such as *for loops*:

 Here is a simple example using a *for* loop: